nt153133/__LlamaLibrary/README.md

 Download the zip from [LlamaUtilities](https://github.com/nt153133/LlamaUtilities) and create a folder in **/BotBases** called **LlamaUtilities** and either unzip the contents of the zip into that folder, or check out using a SVN client to that folder.

 (Optional)
-Download the zip from [ExtraBotbases](https://github.com/nt153133/ExtraBotbases) and create a folder in **/BotBases** called **LlamaUtilities** and either unzip the contents of the zip into that folder, or check out using a SVN client to that folder.
+Download the zip from [ExtraBotbases](https://github.com/nt153133/ExtraBotbases) and create a folder in **/BotBases** called **ExtraBotbases** and either unzip the contents of the zip into that folder, or check out using a SVN client to that folder.
 These are a few extra botbases that most users will not use.